dephel/dephel/README.md

   ## Hi👋,  I'm David Dephel.

 ### 💫 About Me:
-Full-stack developer building applications and websites.
+Full-stack Developer  Building  Web Apps, Mobile Apps and Websites.
 Skilled in MERN Stack, Laravel and Flutter.

 ### How to reach me:
 Email: daviddephel9@gmail.com